evgenyneu/Auk/README.md

 * Great Auks in summer and winter plumage by John Gerrard Keulemans, before 1912.
 Source: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Keulemans-GreatAuk.jpg).

 ## License

 Auk is released under the [MIT License](LICENSE).

+## 🌿

+This code is dedicated to the [great auk](https://en.wikipedia.org/wiki/Great_auk), a flightless bird that became extinct in the mid-19th century.